 Protein:

 There comes a time each year, toward the end of summer when I know fall is growing closer.
 The weather is still warm, but starting to cool, and football is just around the corner.
 Each year this special shoulder season is started by the hatch chile release.
 On the West Coast there was an annual pilgrimage to the markets as they brought out the roasters, and people lined up to buy these special chiles by the box load.
-It seems that this trend is starting to catch on elsewhere as well.
-This year in the Kansas City area, I was pleased to see several stores offering Hatch Chile roasting.
-The store closest to me had a roasting event this year and sold out of over 250 pounds of Hatch peppers in 15 minutes.
+It seems that this trend is starting to catch on elsewhere as well as the grocery store closest to me had a roasting event this year and sold out of over 250 pounds of Hatch peppers in 15 minutes.

-Cut the pork shoulder into ½-1 inch cubes, depending on preference.
+Next, Cut the pork shoulder into ½-1-inch cubes, depending on preference.
 If you are unable to find a small pork butt, or want to decrease the recipe, you can also use pork steaks, which come from the shoulder.

 Add ½ cup flour with 1 tablespoon of salt, in a large bowl.
 Then toss the meat chunks in the flour mixture.

-Meanwhile, heat ¼ cup canola oil in a dutch oven or large stock pot, over medium heat.
+To cook the chile verde, heat ¼ cup canola oil in a Dutch oven or large stock pot, over medium heat.

 Without overcrowding, work in batches to fry the pork until just browned, about 5 minutes.
 Remove the pork to a paper towel lined bowl or pan.